20 Hidden Jokes in Arrested Development

 In episode 11 “Family Ties,” Michael mistakes his father’s regular prostitute for an office efficiency manager.
 To welcome her into the office, the workers make a banner that reads “Workers Love Nellie.”

 The episode also features a reference to the actress who plays Nellie, Justine Bateman (Jason's sister), who was on the TV series Family Ties.

 20. TV DVD Sales Headline: Season 3, Episode 13 – “Development Arrested”

-In the series finale, there’s a Variety headline that boasts Rita’s newfound success as a Hollywood movie executive.
+In the season three finale, there’s a Variety headline that boasts of Rita’s newfound success as a Hollywood movie executive.
 Underneath that headline is a smaller one that reads “TV DVD Sales Enjoy All Time High.”